The offense of criminal mischief in Florida has the potential to produce extremely serious consequences for those accused, charged or convicted of it.

 When it comes to the defendant’s intent in a criminal mischief, the state needs only to establish that the accused individual acted with wrongful and willful intent and with the knowledge that damage could result.
 There is no need to prove that the actions were undertaken with the specific intent to in fact cause the specific damage that resulted.

-Though a detailed review of the facts in a given case is always necessary before a defense can be formulated, there are several types of arguments which are regularly employed on behalf of those charged with criminal mischief in Florida.
+Though a detailed review of the facts in a given case is always necessary before a defense can be formulated, there are several types of arguments which are regularly employed on behalf of those charged with criminal mischief.
 These include but are not limited to:

-Anyone accused of criminal mischief is entitled to a legal defense, and by incorporating one or more of the above tactics, an experienced attorney may be able to substantially mitigate the negative impact on a defendant’s life and future prospects.
+Anyone accused of criminal mischief is entitled to a legal defense, and by incorporating one or more of the above tactics, an experienced attorney in West Plam Beach may be able to substantially mitigate the negative impact on a defendant’s life and future prospects.

 If you or a loved one has been charged with a vandalism or similar offense, there is no time to waste.

-By promptly consulting with a West Palm Beach criminal mischief attorney, it is possible to take a proactive role in safeguarding your right to fair treatment under the law and work towards the most positive outcome possible.
-Our Attorneys at Leifert & Leifert our goal is to get your West Palm Beach Criminal Mischief charge dismissed and kept off of your record.
+By promptly consulting with a West Palm Beach criminal mischief lawyer, it is possible to take a proactive role in safeguarding your right to fair treatment under the law and work towards the most positive outcome possible.
+Our Attorneys at Leifert & Leifert our goal is to get your criminal mischief charge dismissed and kept off of your record.